 Three Pennies by Melanie Crowder

 After her mother abandoned her at age four, Marin’s lived in different foster homes, trying to stay invisible.
-Now that her mom is ready to sign away all parental rights, Marin learns that she can be adopted.
-But she doens’t want to be adopted– she wants her mother to realize how great Marin is and change her mind.
-Marin’s new foster mother, Dr. Lucy Chang, wants to adopt Marin and is the first person who shows Marin love.
+Now that her mom is ready to sign away all parental rights, Marin learns she can be adopted.
+But she doesn’t want to be adopted– she wants her mother to change her mind.
+Marin’s new foster mother, Dr. Lucy Chang, wants to adopt Marin and is the first to show Marin love.
 But Marin keeps searching for her mom, rejecting the adoption.
 This eventually leads Marin to her bio mom and the truth, that her mom doesn’t want her.
 As sad as it is, this realization leaves Marin open to love and a new family.
-Beautifully written with sparce language making it easily comphrenedible by children as young as 8.
+Beautifully written with sparse language, making it easily comprehendible by children as young as 8.